anav5704/Note-App-MERN/README.md

 ```

 ## Initialise Project
 Firstly, fork this repository and then clone it onto your machine.
-Then, cd into the client folder and run npm intstall. then cd out to the root folder and cd into the server folder and run npm intstall again.
+Then, cd into the client folder and run npm intstall. then cd out to the root folder and cd into the server folder and run npm install again.
 After setting up the environment and adding your backend routes, run npm start to run the app.

 ## Environment Variables
 Create a .env file in the root of the server folder and add the environment variables for your mongoDB URI (endpoint), JWT secret and Express JS localhost port: